meierh/Embedded_System_Hands_On_I/Task_1/readme.md

   make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j36 zImage modules dtbs
   ```

-- The config file is attached as `raspi-linux-kernel-config`
+- The config file is attached as `raspberry-pi-linux-kernel-config_cross-compiling`

 - the final kernel image is then located at `./arch/arm/boot/Image`